jump-dev/jump-dev.github.io/_posts/2025-07-21-oem_update.md

 ## Welcome, Mark

 In May we welcomed [Dr. Mark Turner](https://scholar.google.com/citations?user=qyD8_b0AAAAJ&hl=en) to the project.
-Mark has a Ph.D. from ZIB where he worked on SCIP.
-Mark's focus is on improving the performance and reliability of the MIP solver.
+Mark has a Ph.D. from TU Berlin where he worked on SCIP.
+Mark's focus is on improving the performance and reliability of the HiGHS MIP solver.

 ## HiGHS workshop